canmom/canmom.github.io/fiction/summoning.md

 I am a demon of life.

+So if you want me to go against my nature, you'll have to force me.
+And the price will be him.

 ---

 So, my new friend.
 Your master is already starting to move again.

-Make your choice!
+Are you still committed?

+You are?
+Well, go on then.

+You know the words.